dr-jam/GameplayProgramming/ProjectPitches.md

 ## Requirements for Project Pitches

 Your pitches should consist of slide-based presentations that last 3 minutes.
-You may designate a represtative to give the pitch for your team or you may have multiple team members participate.
+You may designate a representative to give the pitch for your team or you may have multiple team members participate.

 You should explain the following in your pitch:
-* The succinct core game idea (i.e. make your game compelling in 30 seconds of talking with the one-sentene pitch displayed).
+* The succinct core game idea (i.e. make your game compelling in 30 seconds of talking with the one-sentence pitch displayed).
 * Explain why your game is novel or why it should be made.
 * Situate your game with respect to existing games and/or genres.
 * How feasible is this project with respect to the restrictions of this class.